CerebrasResearch/nanoGNS/exact/README.md

 ## nanoGPT diff

-To illustrate the changes required to integrate per-example gradient norm, here is a diff between the original `train.py` from nanoGPT and the modified version in this repository.
-Splitting it up for annotation, the first difference is the imports required, we need the alyers from `buffered.py` and `fused_gns.py`.
+To illustrate the changes required to integrate simultaneous per-example gradient norms, here is a diff between the original `train.py` from nanoGPT and the modified version in this repository.
+Splitting it up for annotation, the first difference is the imports required, we need the layers from `buffered.py` and `fused_gns.py`.
 The model import is also removed because it must be placed inside the context manager from `layer_config.py`:

 ```diff
 @@ -27,7 +27,13 @@ import torch